DanialArab/Pandas/README.md

 Yes, the Pandas query method is used to **filter rows** in a DataFrame based on a Boolean expression.
 It returns a **new DataFrame** containing only the rows that satisfy the specified condition.

 <a name="25"></a>
+#### fillna() and dropna()

-### NaN and missing data
+How to deal with NaN and missing data:

-pandas uses something known as NaN, aka "not a number."
-NaN is the pandas style for writing nan, a value that’s also available in NumPy.
+Pandas uses something known as NaN, aka "not a number."
+NaN is the Pandas style for writing nan, a value that’s also available in NumPy.
 Both names are aliases to the same strange value, a float that cannot be converted into an integer, and that is not equal to itself.

-In NumPy, we typically search for NaN values with the **isnan** function. pandas has a different approach, though: We can **replace** the NaN values in a series (or data frame) with the **fillna** method.
+In NumPy, we typically search for NaN values with the **isnan** function.
+Pandas has a different approach, though: We can **replace** the NaN values in a series (or data frame) with the **fillna** method.
 And we can **drop any row with NaN values with the dropna** method.

 Both of these methods return a **new series or data frame**, rather than modifying the original object.
 However, the new object you get back might not have copied the data, which means that assigning to it might produce the famous, dreaded SettingWithCopyWarning.
 If you plan to modify the series or data frame that you get back from df.dropna, you should probably invoke the copy method, just to be sure: